Strategies for Managing Your E‑commerce Team Remotely

 Source: Shutterstock/fizkes

 Meetings will still need to go ahead now that your team is working remotely.
-And while they may be a bit trickier to organize, you can use video conferencing technology to make the transition smoother.
+And while they may be a bit trickier to organise, you can use video conferencing technology to make the transition smoother.

 When you select a video conferencing tool, try to find one that is reliable and has good screen resolution (for a sharper video), but also one which comes with extra features like recording capabilities and screen-sharing.
 Zoom’s recording capabilities are great because they allow your team to focus on what’s being said without the need to take notes the whole time.